History of Filipinas

 1973, the new SNORist constitution was set up.
 Marcos later declared himself Panghulo for life, and entrusting the post of Prime Minister to Juan Ponce Enrile, who survived an alleged ambush in 1972.

 1974-1982, Marcos used a state-encouraged capitalism as his economic model.
 This was a part of his Nueva Sociedad.
 Eventual economic growth resulted, something unheard in SNORist nations.
 Unlike other SNORist states, Marcos' Filipinas traded with both the SNORist and Western blocs, despite Moscow's apprehension.
 Marcos claimed Filipinas needed to acquire vital Western technology in which the SNORist states especially Russia, could benefit.
 Communist insurgencies, abetted by the Democratic Republic of Bornei, flare up in Northern Luzong and Maguindanao.
 However, most enterprises that were seized by the government end up managed by Marcos' friends.
 The religious policy of Marcos was to cater to Isidoran Catholics and Borneian Christians like himself, as well as Eastern Orthodox Christians.
 However, all religious groups fear they are being used by Marcos to strengthen his regime.
-Ironically for a SNORist state, he instituted left-wing principles like expropriating the land from the "undeserving rich" [those aristocrats and Principalia who opposed Marcos] to the poor, and this approach was later adopted in other SNORist states so that their regime get popular support.
+Like other SNORist states, he instituted traditionally SNORist principles like expropriating the land from the "oligarchs" [those aristocrats and Principalia who opposed Marcos] to the poor, and this approach was later adopted in other SNORist states so that their regime get popular support.
 Military strengthened by conscription and acquiring weapons from Russia, including chemical weapons, and these were used to destroy the rebels irrespective of the laws of war.

 September 3, 1982, Benigno Aquino is released from prison, on the grounds that he needed an operation to fix his ailing heart in Japan [due to incarceration] and to go to Kanawiki to visit his family.